My Emacs Blog

 Going Forward

 I'm not sure there will be any more blogs.
 This could be it.
+I have a lot of projects planned, so I hope it leads to a lot of writing.
 For now, hello world.